OxWearables/wearable-teaching/src/prac3-accelerometer.md

 So instead of using the dataset you just created, `my_data.csv`, we will now go back to your raw data again - the CWA file.
 We will run some scripts which form the standard analysis pipeline on accelerometer data in the Biobank studies such as [this paper](https://www.nature.com/articles/s41467-018-07743-4).
 This involves preprocessing operations as well as running a machine learning model that had been trained on the Biobank data for activity recognition.

 Note that these operations also involve mapping the fine-grained annotations you had into larger classes.
-Run this from your `biobankAccelerometerAnalysis` directory.
+You shall still be in the `pratical` folder.

 ```
-$ python3 accProcess.py ../../data/myAcc.cwa --useFilter False
+$  accProcess.py data/myAcc.cwa --useFilter False
 ```

 To visualise the time series and activity classification output:

 ```
-$ python3 accPlot.py ../../data/myAcc-timeSeries.csv.gz ../../data/plot.png
+$ accPlot.py data/myAcc-timeSeries.csv.gz data/plot.png
 ```